discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 Also, you should know that **pinning topics works a little differently in Discourse** compared to other forums.

 - Users can hide pins on topics once they have read them, so they don't stay pinned forever for everyone.
-- Pinned topics with a category will only "stick" to the top of their category
+- Pinned topics with a category will only "stick" to the top of their category.
 - Pinned topics with no category are pinned to the top of all topic lists.

 ### Set your Terms of Service and Content Licensing